koddr/wonderful-readme-stats/README.md

     # Forward the exposed port 8080 on the container to port 8080 on the host machine.
     ports:
       - '8080:8080'
-    # Set required environment variables for the Go backend.
+    # Set required environment variables for the backend.
     environment:
       - GITHUB_TOKEN=${GITHUB_TOKEN}
       - REPOSITORY_USER=${REPOSITORY_USER}